OWASP Top 10 - Broken Access Control

 OWASP Juice Shop

-On this page, the slider shows the existing and already submitted feedbacks.
+On this page you can see the existing and already submitted feedback in the slider.

 OWASP Juice Shop